bhisaac/5eFP/5eFP-SRD.md

 **_Story Elements_.** Story elements are pieces of the overall story relating to the conflict detailed in your setting handbook modified by the particular direction the PCs are exploring.
 Over time, these story elements automatically create stories of their own.
 GMs and PCs don't necessarily need to control how these elements emerge, though GMs may choose to adjust them with player consent so they fit together better.

-**_Foothold_.** A foothold is a square on a map that features an encounter connected to the conflict outlined in your setting handbook.
+**_Foothold_.** A foothold is an encounter connected to the conflict outlined in your setting handbook.
 PCs must find and resolve three footholds to finish exploring an obscured world map tile.

 ### Headquarters (HQ)